 top of page

-Children need to be provided with many meaningful opportunities to talk and respond to language.
+Children need to be provided with many meaningful opportunities to initiate and respond to spoken language.
 Children recognize language not only as communication directed towards them, but, also between others.
 Socio-dramatic play provides the ideal conditions for language learning.
-Sign languge is also another integral form of communication for young children who have not developed mature speech, it can be used to convey messages properly where words can't.
+Sign language is also another integral form of communication for young children who have not developed mature speech; it can be used to convey messages properly where words can't.

 Reading